matthew-tfs/mjcb.io/content/blog/00020-spacex-in-flight-abort-test.md

 draft: false
 ---

-It took ages to finally happen but the wait was worth it, and as usual the livecast was great:
+It took ages to finally happen, but the wait was worth it, and as usual the live cast was great:

 {{< youtube mhrkdHshb3E >}}